My Super Psycho Sweet 16 (film series)

-My Super Psycho Sweet 16 is an American slasher film franchise that comprises three films, and was produced by MTV.
-Each film follows Skye Rotter, a teenaged outcast, and her friends who are stalked and murdered by a psychopath during a sweet sixteen birthday party.
+My Super Psycho Sweet 16 is an American slasher television film series, produced by MTV.
+Each of the series' three films follows Skye Rotter, a teenaged outcast, and her friends who are stalked and murdered by a psychopath during a sweet sixteen birthday party.

 Background

 Director Jacob Gentry worked on the film with his long-time friend Alex Motlagh.
 Gentry was not a fan of reality shows, figuring they are "the lowest form of entertainment you have".
 But once he started watching the series My Super Sweet 16 that the producers were trying to base the first film on, he had a realization that it's the perfect scenario for a horror film.
 Gentry went on to say he's aware that the film "is clearly in the "slasher genre" where there are rules viewers expect will be followed.
 It's like playing the blues, you want to give it your spin but you don't want to interrupt the formula too much.
 You still have to play the blues.
 In this case, we don't want to reinvent the wheel".